demeter-run/ext-cardano-dbsync-serverless/operator/README.md

 ## Metrics

-to collect metrics for Prometheus, an http api will enable with the route /metrics.
+to collect metrics for Prometheus, an HTTP API will enable the route /metrics.

 ```
 /metrics